WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 Cat Food Manufacturing* (code 311111 in NAICS 2002) are different in environmental impact.
 The study aim to answer the following questions:

-1.  which industry(s) have larger impact among all industries?
-2.  what are the relationship between some impact relative to the input (i.e. Energy, water withdraw)?
-3.  how the outlier industry(s) behave in linear regression models
+1.  as the pet food economic growth, how does increase in production inflence the environmental impacts, by assuming input of resource and output of production are proportional.
+2. Is there any industry(s) has extraordinary environmental impact compared to other?

 # Hightlight of result

+  - by increasing pet food production by 1%, most environmental impacts increase by more than 1%, but toxic increase by less than 1% on average.
-  - for dog and cat food Manufacturing, the greatest environmental impacts come frome any raw material production industries such as agricultural farming.
+  - in pet food manufacturing, the greatest environmental impacts come from agricultural farming sector, and the utility sector of Electric Power Generation, Transmission and Distribution.
-  - most of industries use either NonFossoil Eletrecity or Fossoil Eletrecity
-  - for those industries using biowaste as energy source have higher impact in toxic.
+  - the industries using biowaste energy have higher impact in toxic.

 # Data description